 Courtesy Arts Center Task ForceRichland voters have let the curtain fall on paying for the Tri-Cities’ first large dedicated performing arts facility with a sales tax increase.

-Results from the Feb.
-11 special election showed 5,568 voters, or 63%, rejecting Richland Public Facilities District’s (PFD) Proposition 1, which would have implemented a sales tax to pay for the facility.
+Final results from the Feb.
+11 special election showed 7,934 voters, or 60.6%, rejecting Richland Public Facilities District’s Proposition 1, which would have implemented a sales tax to pay for the facility.
+Turnout for the election was about 30%, with 15,700 ballots counted.
+The election was certified Feb.
+21.

 The Richland PFD’s board of directors unanimously approved putting the measure on the special election ballot.
 It asked Richland voters for a two-tenths of a percent sales tax increase for 30 years to provide the bulk of the funding for the estimated $81 million project.
 The tax would have added 2 cents onto a $10 purchase.